Cisco-Talos/smi_check/README.md

 smi_check
 ============

-Scans devices and check for Cisco Smart Install client protocol.
+Scans devices and checks for the Cisco Smart Install client protocol.

 Installation